 Introduction to Accounting Standards:- Indian of Accounting standards IAS is issued by the Accounting Standard Board ASB.
-Institute of Chartered Accountants of India ICAI is deals with AS 1 Disclosure of Accounting Policies.
+Institute of Chartered Accountants of India ICAI is dealing with AS 1 Disclosure of Accounting Policies.
 Accounting Standards AS 1 Disclosure of Accounting Policies is introduced in 1979.
-Accounting standard AS 1 is applicable to corporate and Non corporate Entities.
-The Accounting Standards AS 1 deals with disclosure of Significant Accounting Policies for the preparation and Presentation of Financial Statements.
-AS 1 is varies from enterprises to enterprises.
+Accounting standard AS 1 is applicable to corporate and Non-corporate Entities.
+The Accounting Standards AS 1 deal with disclosure of Significant Accounting Policies for the preparation and Presentation of Financial Statements.
+AS 1 varies from enterprises to enterprises.
 AS 1 Disclosure of Accounting Policies is necessary for both internal and external Sources.
-Sometimes AS 1 disclosure of Accounting Policies is are required by law or on Demand of Government Representative Person Called as Assessing Officer AO.
-Disclosure of accounting policies varies from the corporate to non corporate.
+Sometimes AS 1 Disclosure of Accounting Policies is are required by law or on Demand of Government Representative Person Called as Assessing Officer AO.
+Disclosure of accounting policies varies from the corporate to noncorporate.

 AS 1 Disclosure of Accounting Policies for Internal Users:–

-- Boarder of Directors for ascertainment of the Financial Position.
+- Boarder of Directors for an ascertainment of the Financial Position.

 - Shareholders to estimate the Profit and Loss accounts of the Company and Ascertain the Balance sheet.

 AS 1 Disclosure of Accounting Policies for External Users:–

 - Creditors for anal sizing the company standards to provide the loans and assistant for the financial services.

 - Debentures to provide the credit to the company.